A WALK FOR JUSTICE

 The arrest of the person responsible for poisoning — and thus murdering — Alexandra was a major victory in the crusade to hold drug dealers accountable … victory not only for the Capelouto family, but also for countless families impacted by fentanyl poisonings.
-This fall, the perpetrator of Alexandra’s death will face a judge for sentencing in Riverside County Federal Court after taking a plea deal.
+On February 27, 2023, the perpetrator of Alexandra’s death will face a judge for sentencing in Riverside County Federal Court after taking a plea deal.
 But the fight is not over.

 A Walk for Justice

 Matt will attend the sentencing hearing by walking nearly 60 miles to raise funds and promote awareness for his non-profit organization, DrugInducedHomicide.org.
 The three day walk will begin at a park near Capelouto’s home in Temecula and will conclude at the Federal Courthouse in Riverside.
 All proceeds from A Walk for Justice will be used to continue the fight for countless families across the nation.